1970 World Series

 In this series Emmett Ashford became the first African American to umpire a World Series.
 It also featured the first World Series games to be played on artificial turf, as Games 1 and 2 took place at Cincinnati's first-year Riverfront Stadium.

 This was the last World Series in which all games were played in the afternoon.
 It was also the third time in a World Series in which a team leading three games to none failed to complete the sweep by losing Game 4 but still won Game 5 to clinch the series; 1910 and 1937 were the others.
 It would later happen again in 2024 when the Los Angeles Dodgers failed to sweep the New York Yankees in Game 4, but won the series in Game 5.
 This was the last World Series until 2017 in which both participating teams won over 100 games during the regular season.
-This was also the first World Series to feature names on the back on both team uniforms.
+This was also the first World Series to feature names on the back on both team uniforms, and the last in which teams wore wool flannel uniforms.

 Background

+Baltimore Orioles

-The Baltimore Orioles won the American League East division by 15 games over the New York Yankees and the Cincinnati Reds won the National League West division by 14 1/2 games over the Los Angeles Dodgers.
+The Baltimore Orioles won the American League East division by 15 games over the New York Yankees.
 Coming into the World Series, the Orioles had won 14 straight including the final 11 during the regular season then defeated the Minnesota Twins, three games to none, in the American League Championship Series for the second straight year.
-The Reds went 32–30 in their last 62 regular season games, but swept the Pittsburgh Pirates, three games to none, in the National League Championship Series.

-This World Series set up a classic matchup of a pair of teams laden with all-star players.